billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

 - Autonomous Configuration & Optimization: AI agents comprehend high-level objectives such as ‘optimize user experience’ and autonomously configure and continuously fine- tune routing protocols, QoS policies, security rules, and other elements to achieve them.

-## Object 2 - Intelligent & Dynamic Resource Orchestration
+## Objective 2 - Intelligent & Dynamic Resource Orchestration

 To address unpredictable traffic demands such as 6G, holographic communications, and large-scale IoT, network resources (computing, storage, bandwidth) are allocated and coordinated in real time and proactively.